Sanad-Hamarneh/-Mask-Detection-Model/README.md

 ## 1.1 Introduction

 Masks play a crucial role in protecting the health of individuals against respiratory diseases, especially in the absence of immunization.
 During the COVID-19 pandemic, wearing a mask became one of the primary precautions available to protect individuals from contracting or spreading the virus.
-This project focuses on creating a model to detect whether people are **wearing masks**, **not wearing them**, or **wearing masks incorrectly**.
+This project focuses on creating a model to detect whether people are **wearing masks**, **not wearing them**.

 ## 1.2 Dataset